Enquire About This Tour Code SEIC Complete Indochina

 Local legend describing the origin of the bay claims that the gods sent a family of dragons to defend the land when locals were fighting neighbouring invaders (thus the name 'Bay of Descending Dragons').
 When the dragons came down on Halong Bay they began spitting out jewels, which turned into the various islands that are scattered around the bay, linking together and forming a barrier against invaders.
 Halong Bay was kept safe and free from invading warriors from then on.

-In the morning we will continue to cruise around the bay to find more secluded areas to swim in or you may like to hire a kayak for some energetic exploring.
+On our final morning we will continue to cruise around the bay to find more secluded areas to swim in or you may like to hire a kayak for some energetic exploring.
 In the early afternoon we will depart the majestic Halong Bay and travel back to Hanoi for some more free time.
 If you haven't seen a water puppet show yet, make it your business to do so at our stop this time as it is our last visit to Hanoi.

 Hanoi is the capital of the Socialist Republic and is dominated by colonial buildings and tree-lined boulevards.
 The city boasts a convoluted yet elegant history which is characterised by its 'chameleon of names' - the city has changed names many times throughout history.
 In terms of recent history, the French withdrew their forces in 1954 and ever since foreign investment and property has developed substantially.